2023-24 IN REVIEW

 MESSAGE FROM THE CHAIR

 This past year, Pulse Canada continued to work on behalf of our members to advance interests across the areas of crop protection, transportation, and market access.
-India remained an important file for our industry in 2022-23, with advancements made toward strengthen the trade ties between our two countries through an Early Harvest Trade Agreement.
-Our organization was in consistent communication with the Government of Canada on the pulse sector’s priorities, and we continue to make clear to the highest levels of government that there can be no win for Canada in any trade deal with India without meaningful access for Canadian pulses.
-In February, Pulse Canada sent a delegation to India to explore the similarities and differences between our two countries, and uncover opportunities for future collaboration, knowledge sharing, and increased trade.
+India remained an important and ever-changing file for our industry in 2023-24, with advancements made toward strengthening the trade ties between our two countries.
+While in September, governments paused talks on an Early Progress Trade Agreement (EPTA), Pulse Canada kept in consistent communication with our counterparts in India to ensure relationships stayed strong regardless of political decisions.

 Watch the Message From President Greg Cherewyk